Organic infant formula & feeding support

 Include vitamin C rich foods as well to help iron be absorbed better.25

 If you are already supplementing your infant with iron when introducing iron-containing foods, chat with baby’s healthcare provider to see if the iron supplement should be stopped.5

-If you have more questions about whether your baby could benefit from vitamins or other supplements, reach out to our team of registered dietitians and moms are available from Monday – Friday 8 am – 6 pm (ET).
+If you have more questions about whether your baby could benefit from vitamins or other supplements, reach out to our team of registered dietitian nutritionists and moms are available from Monday – Friday 8 am – 6 pm (ET).
 Chat now!

 What to do to make sure baby is meeting their vitamin and mineral needs

 If formula feeding, continue to feed your baby with iron-fortified formula through the first year

 Your baby is receiving adequate iron and vitamin D in their formula therefore it’s important to continue feeding them infant formula through the first year of life.6